 In other words, getting in the “zone.”
 Attentional focus involves tuning out distractions and focusing on the task at hand.
 The more mental energy athletes direct toward their game, the better able they are to perform at their best.

-This practice includes activating imagination to mentally rehearse skills, strategies, calm nerves/anxieties, and build confidence.
-By visualizing plays/skills, athletes can imagine how they’d like to perform and subsequently strengthen their mind-body connection.
+This practice includes activating imagination to mentally rehearse skills, strategies, calm nerves and anxieties, and build confidence.
+By visualizing plays or skills, athletes can imagine how they’d like to perform and subsequently strengthen their mind-body connection.
 When it comes time to practice and compete, they’re better able to tap into and mirror how they felt and performed while visualizing.

 Motivation includes the external and internal factors that determine how much an athlete really wants it (involvement and success in their sport).
 Understanding what motivates an athlete can help them feel a sense of purpose in their sport even during tough times, and it can keep them grounded and focused when things are going well.